 The Master Plan to develop the land bank in Kajang, totalling approximately 140 hectares has been submitted to the One Stop Centre of Majlis Perbandaran Kajang.
 It is currently pending clearance before submission to the State level.
-We envisage that the approval would be obtained by second half of 2023.
-Once approved, we shall submit our building plan based on our phasing beginning in 2024.
-Our target Gross Development Value ("GDV") for the whole project is about RM4.5 billion.
+We are still waiting for the approval.
+Once approved, we shall prioritise our submission for some of the residential area, to be followed by the commercial centre at a later stage.